 Administrative costs make up 40% of our F&A. They include 3 components: departmental administration, general administration, and sponsored programs administration.
-Departmental administration is the largest component of the administrative rate at slightly more than 17%.
+Departmental administration is the largest component of the administrative rate at approximately 19%.

 Government regulations recognize that to the extent the faculty and staff in schools and departments have research-related administrative responsibilities, their salaries and related costs are costs of research.
 So, there is a mechanism provided to recover these costs, through the “Departmental Administration” portion of the F&A rate.
 An estimate of the amount of time (and related salary) spent on administration related to research in academic departments is captured in calculating this part of the rate.

 General Administration includes all the central functions that facilitate research and is 12.4% of the University’s administrative rate.

 The largest component of General Administration costs, Information Services & Technology (IS&T), includes functions entirely dedicated to the support of research, such as Research Computing Services and Research Administration Systems, as well as underlying network infrastructure and desktop computing support services for faculty.